-- 1. Application letter

-- 2. True copy of Memorandum of Association

-- 3. True copy of the Rules & Regulations

-- 4. Consent Letter duly signed by all the Members of the Managing Committee

-- 5. Authority letter duly signed by all the Members of the Managing Committee

-- 6. Resolution in standard format

-- 7. Address proof for registered office & NOC of owner.
+- 1. Application letter - 2.
+True copy of Memorandum of Association - 3.
+True copy of the Rules & Regulations - 4.
+Consent Letter duly signed by all the Members of the Managing Committee - 5.
+Authority letter duly signed by all the Members of the Managing Committee - 6.
+Affidavit in standard format - 7.
+Address proof for registered office & NOC of owner. - 8.
+Copies of photo id of managing committee.